enarx/enarx/docs/Install.md

 ### Recommended hardware

-Enarx requires specific hardware to run, namely a CPU with a supported Trusted Execution Environment.
-Currently, Enarx has support for Intel SGX and AMD SEV-SNP.
+* Enarx requires specific hardware to run Keeps in a TEE instance, namely a CPU with a supported Trusted Execution Environment.
+Currently, Enarx Keeps are supported with ["Intel SGX"](#Setting-up-an-SGX-machine) and [AMD SEV-SNP](#Setting-up-an-SEV-SNP-machine).
+* For development purposes, we provide the ["nil" backend](#Requirements-for-the-“nil”-backend), which does not require special hardware, or even a system running Linux.

+### Setting up an SGX machine
+Enarx requires SGX2 (SGX with EDMM) support.

 For Intel, our recommendation would be the 3rd Gen Intel Xeon Scalable Ice Lake.
 This [article](https://www.servethehome.com/3rd-gen-intel-xeon-scalable-ice-lake-sku-list-and-value-analysis/) provides a comprehensive analysis of the different models.
 The 5318Y or 5318S provide good value.

-For AMD our recommendation would be the EPYC 7003 Milan.
-This [article](https://www.servethehome.com/amd-epyc-7003-milan-sku-list-and-value-analysis/) offers an analysis of the different models.
-The 7313 seems like a good value.

-### Setting up an SGX machine
-- Run a recent kernel with SGX support compiled in
+- You must run a Linux kernel with patches applied from this repository tree: https://github.com/enarx/linux/tree/sgx
 - Set the SGX device node permissions

 ```sh:sgx;